Opportunities Jobs & Careers

 • Interpersonal Skills: ability to make decisions and concentrate; frequent contact with others including public contact; frequent deadlines and time-limited assignments

-Additional Skills Desirable but Not Required
+Additional Skills Desirable but Not Required:

 • Experience working with people with disabilities